thebitmaptoshi/FOI/README.md

 It also sandbags the local environment after rendering to minimze clickjacking.
 Be safu

+DO NOT HAVE ANY WALLETS CONNECTED or live while browseing!

 Hello, this is IT...
 Did you turn it off and back on yet?